joefitzgerald/inductor/README.md

 - `--ssh` When specified Packer will use the SSH communicator with OpenSSH instead of WinRM.
 WinRM will still be configured on the box for Vagrant.

+## Templates

+All the input templates are all standard Golang text/templates.
+By default inductor will attempt to use the following template files:

+- Autounattend.xml.tpl
+- packer.json.tpl
+- Vagrantfile.tpl

+By convention inductor will attempt to load and combine any templates that start with the file name of the specified template.
+For example if you used the default Autounattend.xml.tpl file, inductor would load and combine any file that matched Autounattend.xml.tpl* in the same directory as the template.
+Inductor might find Autounattend.xml.tpl.disks and Autounattend.xml.tpl.oobe
+in the same directory as Autounattend.xml.tpl.
+Inductor would load and combine all three templates before rendering them.

+#### Template Variables
+- OSName
+-	ProductKey
+- WindowsImageName
+-	VirtualboxGuestOsType
+-	VmwareGuestOsType
+-	IsoURL
+-	IsoChecksumType
+-	IsoChecksum
+-	Communicator
+-	Username
+-	Password
+-	DiskSize
+-	RAM
+-	CPU
+-	Headless
+-	WindowsUpdates

+### Template Functions
+- Contains
+- Replace
+- ToUpper
+- ToLower
+- SafeComputerName

 ## OS Registry

 The OS registry contains predefined attributes for each OS that inductor can